Some eye drops have been recalled due to potentially fatal bacterial contamination. Click here for more information.

 Overview

-Nearsightedness, or myopia, is a vision condition in which close objects are seen clearly, but objects farther away appear blurred.
+Nearsightedness, or myopia, is a vision condition that occurs in adults and children in which close objects are seen clearly, but objects farther away appear blurred.
 Nearsightedness occurs if the eyeball is too long or the cornea, the clear front cover of the eye, has too much curvature.
 As a result, the light entering the eye isn’t focused correctly, and distant objects look blurred.

 View Video